- What do you edit?

 How does it work?

-You may already have an idea of the sort of edit you are likely to need.
-For everything except an editorial letter, you email me a sample of your writing from somewhere right around the middle of the manuscript.
+For a larger scope of work, for everything except proofreading, you email me a sample of your writing from somewhere right around the middle of the manuscript.
 Not the beginning (because you’ve probably worked really hard on that) and not the end (because you may have either rushed for the finish or polished it for a final shine); neither is likely to be representative of the bulk of your work.

 I like about 5,000 words for a work above 40,000 words; if your project is shorter, about 10% of the overall length.